Castle Communications: History

-Castle Communications was acquired by American music distributor Alliance Entertainment (which at the time owned Concord Records and NCircle Entertainment) in 1994 and then by Sanctuary Records Group in 2000.
-The label was dissolved when Sanctuary became a Universal Music Group subsidiary in 2007.
-Since 2013 Sanctuary has been owned by BMG Rights Management, with global distribution handled by Warner Music Group.

 Starting out as a mid-price catalogue reissue specialist, with labels including The Collector Series and Dojo, it grew into the largest European owner of repertoire outside the major record companies.
 It purchased catalogues including Pye, Piccadilly, Bradley's, Bronze, Black Sabbath, Sugar Hill, Transatlantic, Beserkley, All Platinum and Solar.
 They possessed most of the Transatlantic and Trailer catalogue.

 Starting in the early 1980s, they released compilations and reissued work by Fairport Convention, John Renbourn, Barbara Dickson, Steeleye Span, the Watersons, Richard Thompson, Geoff Turton and many others.
 They also diversified to reissue several early albums by the Fall as well as "Pink Years" and "Blue Years" albums by Tangerine Dream, and compilations by Nurse with Wound and Current 93.
 They have also released a comprehensive compilation featuring songs by Canadian rock band, Triumph.

 In the 1980s, they were notable for releasing many heavy metal compilations albums under the series name Metal Killers.
 Interest in these licensed releases led them to form their own heavy metal imprint Raw Power, to sign and promote new rock acts, rather than to just license older product from other more established labels.
 The first signing to the Raw Power label was the NWOBHM act Hell's Belles, releasing their debut album and single in 1985.
 After several years, the Raw Power imprint was retired with the decline of heavy metal in the UK.

+Castle Communications was acquired by Alliance Entertainment, the largest American independent music distributor, for $24.5 million in 1994.
+In 2000, they were acquired by Sanctuary Records Group.
+The label was dissolved when Sanctuary became a Universal Music Group subsidiary in 2007.
+Since 2013 Sanctuary has been owned by BMG Rights Management, with global distribution handled by Universal Music Group.